bootique/bootique-swagger/README.md

 It contains two modules:

-* `bootique-swagger`: provides a REST service to dynamically generate JSON or YAML file, containing Sagger model.
+* `bootique-swagger`: provides a REST service to dynamically generate JSON or YAML file, containing Swagger model.
 Generation is done from JAX-RS endpoints, annotated with Swagger documentation annotations.
 I.e. it appropriate for Swagger "code-first" flow.